Jack12816/greppy/README.md

 [![Greppy logo](http://greppy.org/img/greppy-teaser.png)](http://greppy.org/)

 Greppy is a top layer framework utilising the [Express](http://expressjs.com/) framework.
 Greppy extends the functionality of Express and increases the reuseability for common parts of your application.
-Furthermore it standardizes an application directory structure which helps you to manage large code bases.
+Furthermore, it standardizes an application directory structure which helps you to manage large code bases.

 For more details take a look at [greppy.org](http://greppy.org) or the [Greppy API](http://docs.greppy.org/).
 If you got any problems, a wish to